brodieaustin/poisoned-well-novel/poisoned-well.md

 "Yes, no...it was just a dream..."

 "Perhaps, but speaking your dreams can help."
-Manan didn't seem to understand.
+Manan did not seem to understand.
 "Tell your  dream to me, like a story."

-"I don't want to.
+"I do not want to.
 It's just pictures."

 "You have travelled this world.
 Have you ever seen a sign with a bed, or a plank with an arrow painted on it."